-Important Dates for the Cordonnier family
+Early History of the Cordonnier family

 This web page shows only a small excerpt of our Cordonnier research.
 Another 69 words (5 lines of text) covering the years 1688 and 1696 are included under the topic Early Cordonnier History in all our PDF Extended History products and printed products wherever possible.

 One can encounter great variation in the spelling of French surnames; in part, as spelling, and the spelling names was not yet standardized during the early development of the written French language.
 Later, there was much branching and movement of families, and spellings would change according to region.
 Variations of the name Cordonnier include Cordonnier, Cordonnière, Cordonerie and others.